CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: CMDAR benchmark

 \subsection{Overview of Benchmark}

-\textbf{Overview.} MDAR is a benchmark test specifically designed to evaluate the reasoning capabilities of audio-language models in complex and dynamic scenarios.
+\textbf{CMDAR} is a benchmark test specifically designed to evaluate the reasoning capabilities of audio-language models in complex and dynamic scenarios.
 It encompasses 3,000 questions involving high-quality complex reasoning tasks of various types.
 Figure~\ref{Fig.2} illustrates examples of different categories and types of questions within this benchmark test.
 Each example consists of a meticulously designed question and a reference answer.
 The questions are semi-automatically generated by LLMs and manually annotated by experts and have undergone multiple rounds of screening to ensure their high quality.
 This benchmark test poses extremely high demands on the complex dynamic reasoning abilities of models, presenting a significant challenge.

-\textbf{Categories and Subcategories.} Single audio signals or static scenes are insufficient for a comprehensive evaluation of speech agents’ reasoning ability.
-We design three task types: single-choice questions for precise reasoning on complex audio, multiple-choice questions for cross-audio integrative analysis, and open-ended questions for deep reasoning and generation in dynamic scenarios.

-\textbf{MDAR-main} consists of 1,500 carefully designed single-choice questions, organized into five categories: scene understanding, social relationships and social reasoning, event reasoning, temporal reasoning, and anomaly detection and safety.
+\textbf{CMDAR-main} consists of 1,500 carefully designed single-choice questions for precise reasoning on complex audio, organized into five categories: scene understanding, social relationships and social reasoning, event reasoning, temporal reasoning, and anomaly detection and safety.
 Detailed descriptions and evaluation focuses for each category are provided in the Appendix~\ref{Task Introduction}.

-\textbf{MDAR-open} anchors its question bank in real-world events and scenarios.
-The traditional closed-set multiple-choice evaluation method can no longer adequately reflect the core capabilities required by AI agents in real-world open environments.
-The uncertainty inherent in open-ended questions poses an even greater challenge to the agents' authentic response and judgment abilities.
-Task categories are the same as MDAR-main.
+\textbf{CMDAR-open} anchors its question bank in real-world events and scenarios.
+The traditional closed-set multiple-choice evaluation method can no longer adequately reflect the core capabilities required by AI agents in open real-world environments.
+The uncertainty inherent in open-ended questions poses greater challenge to the agents' authentic response and judgment abilities.
+Task categories are the same as CMDAR-main.

-\textbf{MDAR-multi} is the first benchmark to incorporate multi-audio, multiple-choice questions.
+\textbf{CMDAR-multi} is the benchmark to incorporate multi-audio, multiple-choice questions.
 By embedding real-world events and semantic ambiguities into options, it challenges models to make interpretable decisions even under mishearing, omission, or bias.
-High-order reasoning tasks are grouped into three dimensions: plot development reasoning, Continuous scene reasoning, and multi-character interaction reasoning, emphasizing knowledge integration and decision-making in real-world contexts, thus providing a finer-grained and more realistic challenge.
+Detailed descriptions and evaluation focuses for each category are provided in the Appendix~\ref{Task Introduction}.